top of page

 Postural Assessment Checklist

-Assessing posture is vital in musculoskeletal care for identifying imbalances and deviations that can lead to pain and dysfunction.
-It helps in early detection and treatment of potential issues, ensuring efficient movement and optimal bodily alignment.
+Assessing posture is vital in musculoskeletal care to identify imbalances and deviations that can lead to pain and dysfunction.
+It helps in the early detection and treatment of potential issues, ensuring efficient movement and optimal bodily alignment.
 A thorough postural assessment, like the one detailed in the following checklist, is key to creating effective interventions for improved musculoskeletal health and overall well-being.

 Head and Neck

-• Head Alignment: Normal is a centered head.
+• Head Alignment: Normal is a centred head.
 Each inch of forward head posture increases the weight on the neck by 10 pounds.

 • Cervical Spine Curvature: Normal lordosis is 20-40 degrees.
 Excessive curvature can compress nerves and strain muscles.